andrewcooke/IntModN.jl/README.md

 `Poly <: Residue` - abstract superclass for polynomials.
 All share some basic conventions about accessing coefficients (with `[]`) and iterators.

+The types below all form rings, not fields, because polynomials do not have inverses.

 Note: Originally, the code used [Polynomial.jl](https://github.com/vtjnash/Polynomial.jl), but that had some weird design decisions so I wrote my own code.
 Since then,